aws-demo/aws-rds-bgd/readme.md

 ## Setup Instructions

 ### Prerequisites:

-- Make sure Terraform is installed on your computer.
+Before starting with the deployment process, you need to have Terraform and AWS CLI installed on your machine.
+Additionally, ensure that you have configured AWS CLI with your credentials and set the default region to us-east-1.
+- To install Terraform, follow the instructions on the official [Terraform website](https://developer.hashicorp.com/terraform/cli/commands).
-- Set up your AWS CLI with the necessary credentials.
+- For AWS CLI installation and initial setup, refer to the official [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

   You'll need an AWS Access Key ID and Secret Access Key.
 Here's how to set them as environment variables: